 - The marriage will need to be registered at the local Amphur (the district office), and this will validate the marriage and make it legally binding

-- Once the marriage has been legalised the marriage certificates will be issued in Thai language
+- Once the marriage has been legalised the marriage certificates will be issued in the Thai language

 - The certificates then need to be officially translated into English and taken again to the Ministry of Foreign Affairs to have the translation certified

 - You will then need to formally register the marriage at the British Embassy in Bangkok so that it becomes recognised in the UK

 - If you are legally married, your now Thai wife will be allowed to live in the UK on a UK Spouse Visa